GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Experiments

 \section{Experiments}

-We evaluate \methodname{} across several extreme weight-only PTQ settings.
-Our results show that \methodname{} (a) achieves state-of-the-art performance among \emph{scalar quantization} methods in the sub-$3$-bit regime, (b) remains effective at very large scale on already-compressed MoEs such as Kimi K2.5 \citep{team2026kimi}, and (c) stays competitive with recent \emph{vector quantization} (VQ) methods, which are more expressive but also structurally more complex and typically require codebook-lookup kernels that are less portable and harder to optimize compared to standard low-precision matrix multiplication.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-\paragraph{Models.} We evaluate on two dense models, Llama-3.1-8B-Instruct and Llama-3.1-70B-Instruct~\citep{grattafiori2024llama}, as well as the MoE model Kimi-K2.5~\citep{team2026kimi}.
-For the Llama models, we quantize all non-embedding and non-head linear layers, with one exception: in the 8B model, we find the \texttt{down\_proj} of the second layer to be unstable under compression and leave it in full precision.
+\paragraph{Models.} We evaluate on two standard dense models, Llama-3.1-8B-Instruct and Llama-3.1-70B-Instruct~\citep{grattafiori2024llama}, as well as the MoE model Kimi-K2.5~\citep{team2026kimi}.
+For the Llama models, we quantize all non-embedding and non-head linear layers, with one exception: in the 8B model, we find the \texttt{down\_proj} of the second block to be unstable under high compression and leave it in full precision.
 For Kimi-K2.5, we quantize only the non-shared expert weights while leaving the shared experts untouched; we also skip the vision-related components and only evaluate the language model.
-This choice results in a setup where the majority of weights are stored and executed in low-bit scalar format while a small subset (shared experts, embedding and head layers) remains in higher precision.
-In practice, this has minimal impact on end-to-end latency and memory footprint, since the unquantized components account for a small fraction of total parameters.
-As a result, inference remains fully compatible with standard scalar quantization kernels, with only a minor reduction in compression ratio relative to a fully quantized model.
+Finally, to evaluate compatibility with existing local-deployment formats, we also apply \methodname{} to publicly available GGUF K-Quant checkpoints of Qwen3-8B, using the released quantized model as initialization and preserving the same GGUF format after optimization.

-\paragraph{Quantization configuration.} We mainly consider $2$-bit and $3$-bit weight-only quantization with a group size of $128$. \methodname{} uses a symmetric scalar quantizer, where each group shares a single scale value.
+\paragraph{Quantization configuration.} For scalar experiments, we focus on 2-bit and 3-bit weight-only quantization with a group size of 128. \methodname{} uses a symmetric scalar quantizer, where each group shares a single scale value.
 Groups are formed row-wise over consecutive entries, following the standard packing layout used in prior work.
-We also include brief ternary quantization experiments (i.e., $1.58$-bit).
-In addition, we evaluate \emph{non-uniform} bit allocation, in which different layers are assigned different bit-widths (e.g., a mix of $2$-bit and $3$-bit) so as to achieve a fractional average rate such as $2.37$ or $2.62$ bits per parameter.
+We also include brief ternary quantization experiments (i.e., 1.58-bit).
+In addition, we evaluate \emph{non-uniform} bit allocation, in which different layers are assigned different bit-widths so as to achieve a fractional average rate such as 2.37 or 2.62 bits per parameter.